Moral evasions and intellectual dead-ends.

 Hitler motivated by Darwin?
 But of course after WWII Western elites under Enlightenment influence could take this no further.
 As a result Keith’s musings were quickly forgotten.
 After WWII, evolutionary racism in anthropology was quietly pushed out of view and anthropologists and other social scientists rushed to line up to sign UN declarations of universal human rights.
 Pre-WWII evolutionists in Anthropology that had previously promoted scientific racism were now conveniently discounted as NON-legitimate Darwinians… While previously they had enjoyed the limelight, now they were no longer invited to speak at conferences, their funding dried up and their article submissions remained ignored.
 Clearly, they had mis-used and misunderstood Darwin… All is well… Nothing to see here, keep going…

 But time goes on and some explanations just don’t seem to fit.
-The American sociologist Philip S. Gorski, writing in a research journal seems to have made an unusual admission regarding the causality of 20th century events, but immediately showing himself a True Believer, eschews any further serious thinking (1990: 304):
+The American sociologist Philip S. Gorski, writing in a research journal seems to have made an unusual admission regarding the causality of 20th century events, but immediately demonstrating his righteousness as a True Believer, eschews any further serious thinking (1990: 304):

 Looking back over history - Auschwitz, Stalin, and the approaching ecological calamity - we find it hard to escape the conclusion that something is fundamentally amiss in the Enlightenment project.
 Are genocide, terror, and the destruction of nature the inevitable by-products of cultural differentiation?
 Is the only solution regression to the simpler, more holistic viewpoint of premodern times?
 Alluring though this conclusion may be, I believe it is wrong.
 We should not forget the amazing gains in knowledge and in civilization that the Enlightenment ushered in.